shiyis/nlpwshiyi/modules/2a-mdn-nlp.md

 ---

-The architect of the network could be broken down as such,
+The architecture of the network could be broken down as such,

 ---